-Historic sites can be eligible under multiple Criterion and include above ground remnants of human activities, including shelters, cabins, camp sites, mining operations or other features.
+Historic sites can be eligible under multiple Criteria and include above ground remnants of human activities, including shelters, cabins, camp sites, mining operations or other features.
 Mitigation of these sites is necessarily dependent on the both the applicable NRHP Criteria of significance and the type of adverse effect.

-Standard treatment for historic sites will include, as appropriate:
+Standard treatment for historic sites may include, as appropriate:

 - 1) Data gathering - a.
 Archival research of publications, letters, diaries, historic photographs, and maps - b.
 Oral history and/or traditional knowledge interviews, where appropriate/possible - 2) On-site data recovery - a.
 Establishment of site datum - b.
 Topographic mapping of site - c.
-Extensive photography of site features and landforms prior to and following excavation (as appropriate, this may necessitate clearing of brush or use of aerial photography to provide for unobstructed views). - d.
-Determination of site extent, using extensive pedestrian survey, metal detection and subsurface testing as necessary - e.
-Map of site, including all buildings, structures, surface artifacts, test pits, excavation units (if conducted), and landscape features and using total station - f.
-Excavation of select subsurface features, as necessary, according to section 7.3.1.2, above - g.
-All historic artifacts will be collected unless large trash or refuse pits are encountered, in which case only diagnostic samples will be taken, such as bottle and ceramic bases containing maker's marks - i.
-Any artifacts or refuse dumps left on-site will be photographed/documented. - h.
-Complete as-built drawings and photographs for identified structures and buildings
+Photography of site features and landforms prior to and following excavation (this may necessitate clearing of brush or use of aerial photography to provide for unobstructed views). - Delineation of site extent based on intensive surface survey, metal detection, and any additional subsurface investigations via shovel tests and/or excavation units, as necessary (see below) - e.
+Map of site, including all buildings, structures, ruins, surface artifacts, test pits, excavation units (if conducted), and landscape features and using total station, or other survey-grade technology; - f.
+Excavation of subsurface features according to section 7.3.1.2, above

-ALASKA LNG AKLNG-6020-CRM-PLN-DOC-00001

-Cultural Resources Management Plan Revision No. B
+ALASKA LNG Cultural Resources Management Plan Cultural Resources Management Plan Revision No. C May 27, 2021 PUBLIC Page 62

-February 10, 2021

-PUBLIC Page 55

-3) Analysis

-- a.
+- g.
+Historic artifacts will only be collected if they are of a highly unique nature or are in immaculate condition.
+Uncollected historic artifacts will be documented and left in the field, with special attention being paid to identifying diagnostic marks, production techniques, or other indicators that would provide data regarding the nature and period of occupancy of the site. - h.
+Complete as-built drawings and photographs for identified structures and buildings - 3) Analyses that are based on the research questions contained within the detailed treatment plan developed in accordance with Stipulation IV.D.iii of the Project PA. - a.
 Historic analysis of collected artifacts, as appropriate - b.
-Spatial analysis of buildings, structures, artifacts, features, occupation levels (if excavation identifies multiple occupations of site)
+Spatial analysis of buildings, structures, artifacts, features, occupation levels (if excavation identifies multiple occupations of site) - 4) Reporting - a.

-4) Reporting

-- a.
 Summary of cultural context of site including local/regional significance - b.
-Summary of previous archaeological survey of the site - c.
+Summary of previous historic research archaeological survey of the site - c.
 Description of field methods - d.
 Compilation of analysis results, maps, and photos, and forms consistent with standard industry practices.